 All salaried employees must be registered with Social Security.
-The employer must pay 25% of the total salary amount, and an additional 9%, which is deducted from the employee.
+The employer must pay 25% of the total salary amount, and an additional 9%, which is deducted from the employee's salary.
 This covers the employee for medical care, hospitalization, other medical costs and 3% of this amount is a contribution to a savings and pension fund.

 Potential Benefits summary.
 Approximations on an annual basis.

 *Required by law, not a benefit.
 You would be personally liable, and it could be very very expensive if there is an injury

 This changes every six months, and the one here is for 2014, but remember to get the current version.
 I will not be updating this regularly.
 If you are an employer, do not think you can pay less than what is the current minimum wage for that position.
 You will get caught and the fines and penalties are nasty.
 Remember also that one additional month is paid each December and that extra month is paid at the minimum wage or current wage if higher.
 It is NOT used to average out to the minimum wage.
 See Aguinaldo below.